jumpingjoy/watchnationpro/index.md

 Different materials were used for finishes.
 You can choose from a collection of aluminum, titanium, and stainless steel.
 Get these in two colors in new blue and red.

-Wrist band comes with an attractive range of varieties - leather strap, silicone band, stainless steel band, and woven sport band.
-Other than these, different materials and colors are available in the market by third-party.
+<a href="https://www.watchnationpro.com/apple-watch-series-6-review/">Apple Watch Series 6</a> comes with wrist band in attractive range of varieties - leather strap, silicone band, stainless steel band, and woven sport band.
+If you require other options, you have equally better third-party choices available in the market.

 LTE and GPS help initiate calls and play music even though your smartphone is far away from you.
 The metrics of all the sensors are verified as accurate.
 It is waterproof.
 So you can go for a swim with your watch.